mcu-tools/mcuboot/docs/design.md

 4. Swap info: A single byte which encodes the following information:
     - Swap type: Stored in bits 0-3.
 Indicating the type of swap operation in progress.
-When mcuboot resumes an interrupted swap, it uses this field to determine the type of operation to perform.
+When MCUboot resumes an interrupted swap, it uses this field to determine the type of operation to perform.
 This field contains one of the following values in the table below.
     - Image number: Stored in bits 4-7.
 It has always 0 value at single image